Simulating Polynomial-Time Nondeterministic Turing Machines via Nondeterministic Turing Machines

-Since ${\rm co}\mathcal{NP}$ machines are also polynomial-time nondeterministic Turing machines working under the ``there exists no accepting path" condition, we can similarly prove the following technical lemma: \begin{lemma} If $L$ is accepted by a $k$-tape $T(n)$ time-bounded ${\rm co}\mathcal{NP}$ machine, then $L$ is accepted by a single-tape $O(T^2(n))$ time-bounded ${\rm co}\mathcal{NP}$ machine. \end{lemma} \begin{proof} The proof is similar to that of Lemma \ref{lemma2.1} and see \cite{AHU74}, so the detail is omitted. \end{proof}
+Since ${\rm co}\mathcal{NP}$ machines are simply polynomial-time nondeterministic Turing machines operating under the ``there exists no accepting path" condition, an analogous statement holds for them: \begin{lemma} If $L$ is accepted by a $k$-tape $T(n)$ time-bounded ${\rm co}\mathcal{NP}$ machine, then $L$ is accepted by a single-tape $O(T^2(n))$ time-bounded ${\rm co}\mathcal{NP}$ machine. \end{lemma} \begin{proof} The proof is similar to that of Lemma \ref{lemma2.1} (see \cite{AHU74}); the details are therefore omitted. \end{proof}

-0.2cm The following theorem about efficient simulation for universal nondeterministic Turing machines is useful in proving the main result in Section \ref{sec:simulation_of_all_polynomial-time_nondeterministic_turing_machines}.
+0.2cm The following result on efficient simulation by a universal nondeterministic Turing machine will be useful in proving our main results in Section \ref{sec:simulation_of_all_polynomial-time_nondeterministic_turing_machines}.